warbe-maker/warbe-maker.github.io/_posts/2021-02-01-VBA-Property-in-Standard-Modules-with-optional-arguments.markdown

 title: "VBA Property in Standard Modules with optional arguments"
 date:   2021-02-01
 categories: vba property optional argument
-excerpt: A significant extention of the VBA _Property_, underestimated, undervalued, and potentially be missed when ignored.
+show_excerpts: True
 ---
+A significant extension of the VBA _Property_, underestimated, undervalued, and potentially be missed when ignored.

 ## The very basics
 The commonly used example for a _Property_ in a _Class Module_: